mikeal/car-transaction/README.md

 So you can use it for the keys on these ObjectStores and then use the ListObject interfaces to write queries against these more advanced sorting functions.

-You might be used to modelling you bucket keys to leverage the "file heirachy" in S3.
+You might be used to modelling your bucket keys to leverage the "file heirachy" in S3.
-These products tend to model this as a feature of '/' to trigger your familiarity with file directory heirarchy, which are more widely understood that something like typewise/bytewise.
+These products tend to describe this as a feature of '/' to trigger your familiarity with file directory heirarchy, which are more widely understood that something like typewise/bytewise.
+But under the hood they just implement regular utf8 string sorting, which gives the sorting properties you'd want in a '/' based directory heirarchy.

-What you get with these tools is **nested sorting** within any element of the keyspace in an arbitrary depth.
+What you get with `charwise` is **nested sorting** within any element of the keyspace to an arbitrary depth.
 First, just read the rules about [which JSON types get ordered where](https://github.com/deanlandolt/bytewise#order-of-supported-structures).
 Now, notice that sorting within objects and arrays enables the nesting of keys.

 So you can do something like